malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Russia - Data localisation law - require storage of citizen information within its borders.
   - EU/EEA - GDPR applies when processing data of EU citizens.
 Establishment of controller or processor in EU/EEA.
 Data subjects given explicit concent to process data.
 Applies when data of EU/EEA citizens are processed anywhere.
 Privacy by design/default for applications.
 Data breach must be reported with 72 hours.
 - NIS directive - applies **Digital Service Providers (DSP)** to protection of networks and information systems in EU/EEA.
 Security requirements for essential services.
 Appies to providers who offer services in EU/EEA who are based outside EEA is in scope.
-- Data custodian - Similar to data controller must ensure security and protection of personal data especially when transferring to a third-party.
+- Data custodian - similar to data controller must ensure security and protection of personal data especially when transferring to a third-party.
 - Customer is expected to have a written contract with the provider with resonable security measures.
 - The FTC and State attorneys general in USA are able to conduct enforcement actions against companies whose privacy practices are inconsistent with claims made in public disclosures.
 - Data must be used only for the purposes for which it was collected.
 - Always look for adequate protection when data is being transferred across borders.
-- Periodic monitoring, testin and evaluation of cloud services are required as they evolve and need to ensure the control efficacy.
+- Periodic monitoring, testing and evaluation of cloud services are required as they evolve and need to ensure the control efficacy.
 - Note that third-party audits and attestations are used by customers to build their own compliance systems.
 Therefore it is important to understand the scope of these audits and attestation to ensure its applicability.
 - Due diligence may include
   - Quality of service